ksylvan/docker-mail-server/README.md

       $ make save

-This will create a file `backup-YYYYMMDD-hhmm.tar.gz` which you can stash and will include your inventory file, variables and vault password.
+This will create a file `backup/{domain}-YYYYMMDD-hhmm.tar.gz` which you can stash and will include your inventory file, variables and vault password.

 ## References